 1. Go for therapy

-Therapy is an excellent way to deal with the damages one has suffered from any abuse, including the damages caused by a narcissistic father.
+Therapy is an excellent way of recovering from narcissistic abuse and to deal with the damages one has suffered from any abuse, including the damages caused by a narcissistic father.
+If anxiety or PTSD are showing up as the symptoms of narcissistic abuse, then go for therapy by all means and don’t delay it any further.

 A good therapy session could tap into childhood issues that you were unable to deal with or protect yourself from as a child because you were too young.
 Therapy could help you recreate the childhood you missed out on because of the demands that your father had on you.